 Bring your class to The Ringling for a field trip!
-On-site visits to the museum are FREE for all students and 2 teachers/chaperones for every 10 students All visits include access to the Museum of Art, Circus Museum, and the Bayfront Gardens.
+On-site visits to the museum are FREE for all students and 2 teachers/chaperones for every 10 students.
+All visits include access to the Museum of Art, Circus Museum, and the Bayfront Gardens.
 Depending on your group size, you may choose a guided tour led by one of our specially trained volunteers or to lead your students on your own.

 Guided Visits